mmagnus/diffpdb/README.md

 diffpdb
 -------------------------------------------------------------------------------

-    diffpdb.py - compare PDB files line by line, v.01
-       usage: python ./diffpdb.py <f1.pdb> <f2.pdb>
+    $ ./diffpdb.py -h
+    usage: diffpdb.py [-h] [--names] f1 f2

+    positional arguments:
+      f1          file
+      f2          file

+    optional arguments:
+      -h, --help  show this help message and exit --names     take only atom residues names

-The method is very, very simple.
+The method is quick-and-dirty, but works!

-The script takes first 31 characters of lines starting with 'HETATM' or 'ATOM' and save these lines to a <filename>.out file.
+The script takes first 31 characters of lines (or only atom names and residue names) starting with 'HETATM' or 'ATOM' and save these lines to a <filename>.out file.

 One file is created per pdb.
 In the final step DIFF_TOOL is executed on these two output files.
 You get a diff output.
 That's it!
 Enjoy!